AnthonyRHoward/Python-RPG-Development/README.md

-# Text Based RPG.
+## Text Based RPG.
- Choose Your Own Adventure Game
+ My Attempt at an "Choose Your Own Adventure" game.

-# Hello from Anthony.
+## Hello from Anthony.
 This was created without the use of any video tutorials, templates, or guides.
 I wanted to prove to myself that I could make this on my own and be able to learn the in's and out's of programming.